nasreenawan04-tech/DapsiGames/replit.md

 ## Overview

 DapsiGames is a web-based educational platform designed to gamify learning for students aged 13-25.
 It integrates competitive elements like leaderboards, achievements, and point systems with educational content and interactive games.
-Users can track progress, compete globally, and earn rewards.
+Users can track progress, compete globally, form study groups, and earn rewards.
 The platform offers both authenticated access with full features and limited guest access for previews.
 The business vision is to make learning engaging and competitive, leveraging market potential in educational technology and aiming to become a leading gamified learning solution.

+## Recent Changes (October 2025)

+**Phase 3: Gamification & Social Features - COMPLETED**
+- ✅ Enhanced Leaderboard with podium display, time-period filtering (daily/weekly/monthly), and search
+- ✅ Groups system with create, join, leave, group leaderboards, and activity feeds
+- ✅ Profile page with achievements, friends list, and activity timeline
+- ✅ Friend system integration with leaderboard filtering
+- ✅ Time-based leaderboard using activity aggregation (`/api/activities/all`)
+- ✅ Fixed cache invalidation for group operations
+- ✅ All navigation and routing updated

 ## User Preferences